 Recognise employees’ needs

 Managing a team remotely need not be difficult if you know your employees’ needs.
 Each employee has his or her own working style, so listening to what they need as you proceed is essential.
 Discover what motivates them and what sort of management they need – remember that this may differ to the approach you took in the office.
+And, while keeping the needs of the business front and centre remains critical, there is often some leeway to be provided in the various work styles of remote teams.

 Stay connected

-Some team members may feel isolated or cut off when working remotely for a long period of time, resulting in lack of motivation.
+Some team members may feel isolated or cut off when working remotely for a long period of time, resulting in a lack of motivation.
 Combat this by taking the time to give regular feedback and updates about how the business is faring.
 It’s also important to give them praise for a job well done.

 Trust your team